divatekodand/academic-kickstart/content/home/experience.md

   Key Features :

-  * Developed and implemented Deep Learning Models for detection several brain abnormalities such as Hemorrhage, Lesion, Stoke using 3D CT images of brain.
+  * Developed and implemented Deep Learning Models for detecting several brain abnormalities such as Hemorrhage, Lesion, Stroke using 3D CT images of brain.
   """

 [[experience]]